luis-mueller/sleepy/README.md

 # sleepy
 A python tool for slow wave detection and labelling.

-## Walkthorugh: Implementing and Integrating an Algorithm
+## Walkthrough: Implementing and Integrating an Algorithm
 This walkthrough takes you through the steps necessary to extend the existing algorithm library with a new implementation.
 Except for the next section, this walkthough does not distinguish between integrating an algorithm as a